Custom open-die forgings and seamless rolled rings to ASTM B637 / AMS 5872 / AMS 5766.

 | VIM/ESR | Electro-slag remelting | Standard — gas turbines, steam turbines, pressure vessels, bolt manufacturers, most industrial applications | Removes sulphide inclusions; improves transverse toughness and fatigue life vs. VIM-only |

-| VIM/VAR | Vacuum arc remelting | Nuclear components (ASME III N-Stamp), aerospace life-critical parts, specifications that prohibit ESR slag carry-over | Ultra-low inclusion content; tighter segregation control; preferred for AMS 5872 Class A |
+| VIM/VAR | Vacuum arc remelting | Applications requiring ultra-low inclusion content — aerospace life-critical parts, or specifications that prohibit ESR slag carry-over | Ultra-low inclusion content; tighter segregation control; preferred for AMS 5872 Class A |

 The ingot is homogenised at 1,120 °C before primary breakdown.
 We use our 6,300-tonne hydraulic forging press for initial open-die reduction, targeting a minimum forging ratio of 5:1 for critical parts (higher for nuclear specifications).
 Intermediate reheats are controlled to ±10 °C using calibrated furnace instrumentation — furnace calibration records are available for customer review upon request.